 Update #1: Oxford Cat Clinic - Moving to FIXED TEAMS at Botley and Marston

 From Monday 8th February

-Dr. Eleanor Flynn and Dr. Muna Roberts will be working at Marston,
+Marston: Dr. Eleanor Flynn and Dr. Muna Roberts will head the team

-with nurses Kim and Maria and receptionist Sophie.
+with nurses Kim and Maria, and receptionists Sophie and Anne

-and supported by nurses Steph, Kat, Gisele, Stacey, Becca and Sam,
+supported by nurses Steph, Kat, Gisele, Stacey, Becca, Barbara and Sam,

 with Brittany and Charlotte at reception

 Dr. Duncan Watts new to the Oxford Cat Clinic, but a long-term resident in Oxford.
 He has known Caroline and Martha for many years.
 Dr. Duncan is a very experienced vet.
 We love his gentle and considered approach and are thrilled to be welcoming him.

 Martha Cannon and Caroline Blundell will continue to work from the Botley Clinic seeing external referrals from other Clinics, as well as advising on more complex cases that have been internally referred by our own team.
 Please be reassured that our services on offer will not be affected.
 Clinic availability and capacity will increase at Marston and be slightly decreased at Botley.